Your7Maxx/Your7Maxx/README.md

 - 👋 Hi, I’m Maxx.
 - 👀 I’m interested in Coding and Hacking.
 - 🌱 I’m currently learning Internet security of XiDian University.
-- 📫 How to reach me : caoshijie@sechnic.com
+- 📫 Mail : caoshijie@sechnic.com

 <!---
 Your7Maxx/Your7Maxx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.